minjuyang56/xpedition_manager/README.md

 ## Installing Guide

-install xpedition-manager
+install xpedition-manager using pip
 ```bash
 pip install xpedition-manager
 ```
 ## Examples
-### Importing the XpeditionManager
+### 1. Import and reference the XpeditionManager
 To use the `XpeditionManager`, simply import it and initialize the environment as needed.
 ```python
 from xpedition_manager import XpeditionManager